Young leads Hawks’ rally past Sixers with Embiid hurting

 TIP-INS

-76ers: Embiid’s nine first-quarter rebounds are the most for a 76ers player in any quarter of a playoff game since the 1996-97 season.
-He had 13 points and 10 rebounds at halftime, his third career double-double in the first half of a playoff game. … Furkan Korkmaz had 10 points after he was coach Doc Rivers’ choice to replace starting guard Danny Green, who suffered a strained right calf early in Game 3 and did not return.
-Green is expected to miss at least two weeks.
+76ers: Harris has scored at least 20 points in seven consecutive playoff games. … Embiid’s nine first-quarter rebounds are the most for a 76ers player in any quarter of a playoff game since the 1996-97 season. … Furkan Korkmaz had 10 points as Rivers’ choice to replace starting guard Danny Green (strained right calf).

-Hawks: Hunter is scheduled for surgery on Tuesday in Los Angeles to repair a tear of his lateral meniscus in the knee. … Clint Capela had 12 points and 13 rebounds.
+Hawks: Committed only four turnovers. … Clint Capela had 12 points and 13 rebounds while leading the defensive effort on Embiid.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports